-Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 Increase the average Design, Align, and Deliver A. Provide resources and technical assistance for ILP's; Monitor each school's completion percentage of ILP requirements; Provide all students with career pathway information related to their ILP to make elective choices; Disseminate information and resources to parents and guardians about the requirements of the ILP.
-ILP Completion 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents, ILP Coordinator, PD Coordinator Title IV, PD funds Support B. Monitor and support programs that provide individual intervention such as Reading Plus, ALEKS, and Edgenuity IC Credit Summary report 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents C. Utilize the Persistence to Graduation Tool to identify students who may be off-track for promotion or on-time graduation and provide targeted assistance and intervention IC Persistence to Graduation report 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents No funding needed
+Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 Increase the average graduation rate (4-year cohort and 5-year cohort) for all students from 92.6% to 93.6% by 2025.
+Design, Align, and Deliver Support A. Provide resources and technical assistance for ILP's; Monitor each school's completion percentage of ILP requirements; Provide all students with career pathway information related to their ILP to make elective choices; Disseminate information and resources to parents and guardians about the requirements of the ILP.
+ILP Completion 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents, ILP Coordinator, PD Coordinator Title IV, PD funds B. Monitor and support programs that provide individual intervention such as Reading Plus, ALEKS, and Edgenuity IC Credit Summary report 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents Title IV, General funds C. Utilize the Persistence to Graduation Tool to identify students who may be off-track for promotion or on-time graduation and provide targeted assistance and intervention IC Persistence to Graduation report 8/2022 - 5/2023 Principals, Instructional Coaches, Superintendents No funding needed